Everyone needs a vacation — even a Minion of Death

 “So I decided to go, too,” I said.
-“I was able to make a reservation for a room at in a three-room cabin.
+“I was able to make a reservation for a room in a three-room cabin at Half Dome Village.
 The travel agent said the cabin is named Blue Jay.”

 She stared at me.
-“We’re in two rooms in the Blue Jay cabin.
+“We’re in two rooms in the Blue Jay cabin at Half Dome Village.
 It’s a three-room cabin.
 It has a shared private bath.”